ShreeraamGit/Disaster-Response-Pipeline-ETL-ML/README.md

 ### Installation

 The code should run with no issues using Python versions 3.*

+Special mention should be made as this project handles a lot of codes that deal with human language data, i would recommend NLTK libarary.
+It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries.

+### NLTK requires Python versions 3.5, 3.6, 3.7, or 3.8.

+### Install NLTK: run pip install --user -U nltk - For MAC/LINUX users.

 Run the following commands in the project's root directory to set up your database and model.